kanaria69/Mainecoco/README.md

-## What do you call a group of disorganized cats?
-A cat-tastrophe.
+## How do you find Will Smith in the snow?
+Look for fresh prints.